yearn/yearn-devdocs/README.md

 In `versioned_docs` you will find several versions of the vault doc that corresponds to a tagged release.
 In `vaults` folder you can find the latest version that corresponds to the changes on yearn-vault master is the documentation for the next/unreleased version.

-Versioned doc should not be edited but generated directly from the vault codebase.

 ##### Generating Versioned Docs

 **Dependencies**